Spreads/Spreads/README.md

 ## Performance

 Spreads library is optimized for performance and memory usage.
-It is several times faster than [Deedle](https://github.com/BlueMountainCapital/Deedle), does not allocate memory for intermediate calculations or windows, and provides real-time incremental calculations.
+It is several times faster than other open source [projects](https://github.com/BlueMountainCapital/Deedle), does not allocate memory for intermediate calculations or windows, and provides real-time incremental calculations with low-latency lock-free synchronization between data producers and consumers.
 You could run tests and [benchmarks](https://github.com/Spreads/Spreads/blob/master/tests/Spreads.Tests/Benchmarks.fs) to see the exact numbers.

 For regular keys - keys that have equal difference between them (e.g. seconds) - Spreads stores